PhantomCatz/Training/Git/Git.md

 > ```

 Running `git checkout -- f2 f3` would make the contents of both `f2` and `f3` be
 what they were when you made the last commit.
+Your workspace would now look exactly like the latest commit you made.

-If you put the hash of a commit before the `--`, Git will pull the files from the commit you specified instead of the last one.
+If you put the hash of a commit before the `--`, Git will pull the files from the commit you specified instead of the latest one.
 If the file was not tracked in that commit, Git will give an error instead of deleting your file.

+### Hard reset

-You can reset your whole branch with `git reset --hard`.
+You can reset your whole branch with `git reset --hard <COMMIT>`.
 With this command, you must specify a whole commit, not an individual file.
 This command, unlike `checkout`, puts your branch at the state of the specified commit.
 This means that, when resetting to a prior commit, any later commits are not in the commit log.
 This command is **very** dangerous, as you cannot recover the overwritten files.
 Please make sure you know what you are doing when you use this command.

 Suppose your commit history looks like this, and the commit hashes are the letter of the commit: